wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 event may not be handled properly by the upper level, and hence extra steps need to be taken, in the lower level cache, to properly identify the role that a flush request plays.

+There are two scenarios where the race condition could occur and disrupt normal event processing.
+First, if the upper level cache issues a regular flush, downgrading its exclusive block into `S_B` state block, followed by the lower level cache issuing a downgrade, then the downgrade will never be responded to by the upper level cache, since `S_B` state blocks just ignore downgrades.
+In this case, the flush request, if it contains data, indicating that it performs ownership transfer, should be considered as the equivalence of a `FetchInvXResp` with ownership transfer.